Surviving the Crash after your Crush

 long-time friend eventually succumbed to the cajoling of such a

 male.
-The minute she dropped her armor and gave him access to her
+The minute she dropped her guard and gave him access to her

 softer, vulnerable side, he phoned less, played crazy-making mind